amanmdesai/compscat/README.md

 ##  Description

-Monte Carlo simulation of fixed target Compton scattering.
-The study has been compared with Madgraph5amc_NLO MC event generator The full analysis can be found here [LINK](https://github.com/amanmdesai/compscat/tree/master/analysis).
-The analysis is currently done in c++ (ROOT Framework).
-To analyse the Madgraph LHE file, a LHE reader deverloped [here](https://github.com/amanmdesai/LHE-Reader) is used.
+Monte Carlo simulation of fixed-target Compton scattering.
+The study has been compared with Madgraph5amc_NLO MC event generator.
+The full analysis can be found here [LINK](https://github.com/amanmdesai/compscat/tree/master/analysis).
+The analysis is currently done in C++ (ROOT Framework).
+To analyse the Madgraph LHE file, an LHE reader deverloped [here](https://github.com/amanmdesai/LHE-Reader) is used.

 ## Physics

+TO DO

 --- this section explains the physics involved in CompScat ---